-The Installer tab is for configuring the interface with the other components of the access control system.
-The provisions for configuring the Outputs, Door Setup and Sensitivity are on this tab.
-This screen can be password protected for Installer and System Administrators use only.
+The Installer tabs are for configuring the interface with the other components of the installed security system.
+Provisions for configuring the Outputs, Door Setup and Sensitivity are accessed from these screens.
+These screens can be password protected for Installer and System Administrators use only.